taw00/dashcore-rpm/README.binaries.md

 dash-qt
 ```

-...or if you are running CentOS or RHEL...
+...if using CentOS or RHEL

 ```bash
 # My system is CentOS or RHEL